rethinkdb/rethinkdb/NOTES.md

 * Server
   * Allocate smaller pages in the cache (#2130)
-  * Fast local delivery of mailbox messages / Send up-to-date reads to the local replica / Prefer sending queries to the primary / ??? (#2083)
+  * Reduce overhead by handling requests locally on the primary if possible (#2083)
   * Adjusted the value of `chunk_processing_semaphore` (#2392)
   * Improved backfilling on rotational drives (#2393)
   * No longer copy the metadata when evaluating `r.db` (#1907)
   * No longer update the stat block when updating secondary indexes (#2431)
   * Better combine block writes in the cache (#2127)
-  * More effective garbage collection and tweaked `GC_HIGH_RATIO` (#2457)
+  * Concurrent garbage collection to improve disk space efficiency (#2457)
 * Testing
   * Added automated performance regression tests (#1963)